 (Photo: Bea Borgers)

-"[His music] possesses the ability to transport the listener to somewhere beyond the concrete and the everyday while apparently originating from within it."
+"[His music] possesses the ability to transport the listener to somewhere beyond the concrete and the

-Stuart Marshall, The Sound Projector
+Stuart Marshall, The Sound

 LATEST NEWS

-'Two Lakes' US premiere
+'Two Lakes' at Sonorities

 Premiere of 'Soundings' for 15 brass and electronics